amandatru/pochitchi_runner/README.md

 # pochitchi_runner
-modded google dinosaur game with pochitchi from tamagotchi
+modded google dinosaur game with pochitchi from tamagotchi for a hint of serotonin